Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 Note that `DefaultContext` and `ZkDefaultContext` are exported by the `sov_modules_api` crate.

-In the remainder of this section, we'll walk you through implementing each of the remaining generics
+In the remainder of this section, we'll walk you through implementing each of the remaining generics.

 ### Implementing a TxVerifier